swanchain/docs/swan-chain/swan-chain-mainnet/swan-credit-token.md

 **Gas Fees:**

 * Gas fees are transaction fees required to execute a transaction.
 These vary by blockchain.
-For Swan Chain transactions, sETH is required.
+For Swan Chain transactions, ETH is required.

 **Payment to Computing Providers:**